tbrockman/tbrockman.github.io/_posts/2024-06-28-github-paint.md

 ![a picture of a pretty empty contribution graph](/assets/img/github-paint/theos-usual-contribution-graph.png) _&lt; tumbleweed emoji &gt;_

 \.\.\.I've always had it in the back of my mind as something I'd like to take a stab at.
-Primarily for the sake of solving an interesting problem, but also to fuck with recruiters who believe contribution activity strongly correlates with programming ability (*said with chip on shoulder as someone required to use a separate GitHub account for work*).
+Primarily for the sake of solving an interesting problem, but also to mess with recruiters who seem to believe contribution activity strongly correlates with programming ability (*said with chip on shoulder as someone required to use a separate GitHub account for work*).

 Since taking a burnout-induced leave-of-absence, I've had some time to explore the problem, which has led to the creation of\.\.\.